influxdata/docs-v2/content/influxdb/clustered/guides/report-query-performance-issues.md

   - /influxdb/clustered/query-data/troubleshoot-and-optimize
 ---

-These guidelines are intended to faciliate collaboration between InfluxDB engineers and you.
-They allow us to conduct timely analyses of any performance issues that you have not been able to resolve following our [guide on troubleshooting and optimizing queries guide](/influxdb/clustered/query-data//troubleshoot-and-optimize).
+These guidelines are intended to faciliate collaboration between InfluxData engineers and you.
+They allow engineers to conduct timely analyses of any performance issues that you have not been able to resolve following our [guide on troubleshooting and optimizing queries](/influxdb/clustered/query-data//troubleshoot-and-optimize).

 # Table of Contents
 1. [Send Us Output Artifacts](#send-us-output-artifacts)